seetadev/RoadICM/README.md

 # RoadICM
-Near Blockchain technology and Web3 eco-system tools to make driving safer and monitored.
+Near and Ethereum Blockchain technology and Web3 eco-system tools to make driving safer and monitored.

 Our solution offers an Artificial Intelligence-based object detection system that utilizes Near blockchain protocol, IPFS/Filecoin blockchain solutions using fluence p2p infrastructure for sorting information obtained from a variety of cameras.
 With just a cell phone, users are offered a serverless solution that can detect objects in real time and more object types for better accuracy.